-Yes, it is possible to carve out local completion through the establishment of conditions precedents applicable to the perfection of mergers in Mexico, such as the issuance of a favourable resolution by the Commission.
+Yes, it is possible to carve out local completion through conditions precedent applicable to the perfection of mergers in Mexico, such as the issuance of a favourable resolution by the Commission.

 3.5 At what stage in the transaction timetable can the notification be filed?